mardonat/Multi-year-yield-map-generator/README.md

 from yieldprediction import yieldprediction
 ```

-Import the data using Geopandas
+Import the data using Geopandas (Data can be downloaded in the [tutorial folder](https://github.com/mardonat/crop-yield-prediction/tree/main/tutorials/test_data))
 ```
 [1] line = gpd.read_file('line.shp')
 [2] line= line.to_crs('epsg:4326')